-Engagement of individuals and family members in the review process
+Engagement of children and family members in the review process

-- 6.30 Engagement with family members and listening to their perspectives and experiences are essential to developing learning when a case is under review.
-Family members may include the individual, children, parents, carers, or other significant family members (as appropriate to the case).
+- 6.31 Engagement with family members and listening to their perspectives and experiences are essential to developing learning when a case is under review.
+Family members may include the child or young person, his or her siblings, parents, carers, grandparents or other significant family members (as appropriate to the case).
 They should wherever possible be informed of the review and their views incorporated into the review process.
 The Review Panel will need to consider how this can be most effectively achieved.
-This may best be done by contacting and talking to family members about the purpose of the review process and identifying with them the messages, perspectives or experiences they would want to contribute to practitioner learning at a learning event and what they might expect from the review. - 6.31 How such contact is made will need to be discussed by the Review Panel and the reviewer.
-In some cases it may involve the lead professional or others who are working with the individual and family.
-Experience has shown that the reviewer has an important role to play in meeting the individual and other family members shortly before the learning event, if appropriate and the family so wishes, and carrying their messages into the event. - 6.32 It is important that the individual is provided the opportunity to contribute to the review to help influence the learning of those involved and to have the opportunity to see and discuss the report and its findings at the conclusion of the review. - 6.33 The Board should think creatively about how families can be engaged in the review and how explanatory information is provided to individuals and family members, taking account of circumstances such as disability and first language.
-An example is given below:
+This may best be done by contacting and talking to family members about the purpose of the review process and identifying with them the messages, perspectives or experiences they would want to contribute to practitioner learning at a learning event and what they might expect from the review. - 6.32 How such contact is made will need to be discussed by the Review Panel and the reviewer.
+In some cases it may involve the lead professional or others who are working with the child and family.
+Experience has shown that the reviewer has an important role to play in meeting the child, siblings and other family members shortly before the learning event, if appropriate and the family so wishes, and carrying their messages into the event. - 6.33 Children and young people have sometimes been excluded from making a contribution.
+Experience reinforces the importance for young people to be involved, to contribute in as small a way as they wish, to help them influence the learning of those involved in the review and to then have the opportunity to see and discuss the report and its findings at the conclusion of the review. - 6.34 Boards should think creatively about how families can be engaged in the review and how explanatory information is provided to children and adult family members, taking account of age and of circumstances such as disability and first language.
+An example is given below.